amygwong/csc59866/README.md

 The list of commands is shown below, but can also be found in `/demo/commandsVal.txt`.

 ```
 Universal open and close applications: This can be done for any application that is located in the application folder.
-Example: Open Mail
+Examples: Open iTunes.
+Note: Training is not availiable for this command.
 Calendar: Create and List/Read Events
 Folder: Create, Delete
 Preview: Find and open file (image/document/pdf)